-- Tell us your project's aims and objectives - Tell us how your project is additional to your creative practice.
-This means how your project is over and above what you usually do - Tell us how your project fits with your own personal or career development plan - Tell us about your project plan: - How have you developed the project plan, and why do you think it's achievable? - What are the key stages of activity? - How have you ensured that the timescales are realistic? - If you're working in partnership with any other creative professionals or arts organisations, such as a label, manager, live agent, PR or plugger or publisher: - Tell us about their role and how the partnership came about - Tell us what practical or financial support they will provide - If you're employing any other creative professionals or temporary staff to deliver your project, tell us how they've been selected.
+- Tell us your project's aims and objectives - o Tell us how your project is additional to your creative practice.
+(This means how your project is over and above what you usually do) - Tell us how your project fits with your own personal or career development plan - Tell us about your project plan: - How have you developed the project plan, and why do you think it's achievable? - O What are the key stages of activity? - o How have you ensured that the timescales are realistic? - Tell us what practical or financial support your Creative Partner is providing - If you're employing any other creative professionals or temporary staff to deliver your project, tell us how they've been selected.
 Anyone being paid more than £5,000 must be recruited by open selection unless there is a specific and pressing reason to do otherwise.
-Please tell us if this is the case

-• Show us how you've sought to minimise the environmental impact of your project
+Please tell us if this is the case - Show us how you've sought to minimise the environmental impact of your project